 Junk Charts This post is part 2 of an appreciation of the chart project by Google Newslab, advised by Alberto Cairo, on the gender and racial diversity of the newsroom.
 Part 1 can be read here.
 In the previous discussion, I left out the following scatter bubble plot.
 Support - Mind Map Gallery Welcome to the iMindMap Gallery As part of our iMindMap Hall of Fame, you can view some of the very best iMindMaps in action.
 The Gallery features Mind Maps created by iMindMap users for a wide range of purposes including education, business and more.
 Brains, Behavior & Design These reference cards are helpful when becoming familiar with basic behavioral economics concepts.
 This tool is by no means a complete or comprehensive collection of all behavioral economics concepts; they are a selection meant to provide enough depth and coverage to help establish a foundation.
 Terms on the reference cards are categorized into four decision-making factors and four decision-making shortcuts.

+Five glorious presentations on visual thinking Do you think in words or pictures, or both?
+Visual thinking engages the part of the brain that handles visual processing, and is said to be both "emotional and creative" so you can "organise information in an intuitive and simultaneous way".
+A picture really might be worth a thousand words, while being easier to understand and recall.
+Therefore it is worth exploring how visual thinking can help you communicate ideas to colleagues and clients.
 Earth Engine Earth Engine Access Develop, access and run algorithms on the full Earth Engine data archive, all using Google's parallel processing platform.
 Access to Earth Engine is currently available as a limited release to a small group of partners.
 If you are interested in developing on the Earth Engine platform, let us know.
 Google Earth Engine brings together the world's satellite imagery — trillions of scientific measurements dating back almost 40 years — and makes it available online with tools for scientists, independent researchers, and nations to mine this massive warehouse of data to detect changes, map trends and quantify differences on the Earth's surface.